Sangam Literature

 Evidence of a Thamizh Sangam in Madurai in the 9th century is seen in the Pāndiyan copper plates from Thalavāypuram (910 A.D.), which has the words, ‘the founding of Southern Madurai and nurturing Thamizh by establishing a fine Sangam there for precious Thamizh’, and the copper plates from Chinnamanūr (926 A.D.) which has the words, ‘founding the fertile city of Madurai and fortifying it, and appearing great among scholars after having himself done faultless research in bright Thamizh and the Northern language, because of which his intellect broadened his mind, and having the Mahabharatha brought into Thamizh and establishing a Sangam in Madurai’.
 There might have been a group of Thamizh scholars in Madurai as seen in the rock inscriptions of Erukkankudi (829 A.D.) with the words ‘the lord of the excellent Ālankudi praised in all the worlds, on the firm big bench of stone in Koodal with cool Thamizh great in words’.

-Sangam Age and other Dravidian literature: There are many proofs that the bulk of the literature was written from 150 B.C. to 300 A.D.
+Sangam Age: There is a lot of evidence proving that the bulk of the literature was written from 300 B.C. to 300 A.D.
 G. K. Sesha Iyer suggested 2nd century A.D. when the bulk of the literature was composed.
-Nilakanda Sastri proved that the bulk of the literature was composed between 100 and 250 A.D.
+Nilakanda Sastri suggested that the bulk of the literature was composed between 100 and 250 A.D.
 There is not a single reference to the Pallavas who established their rule in Kānchi around 275 A.D; they must have been written before the Pallava arrival.
 Also, we have detailed description of foreign trade, especially with Greece, found in these poems, with descriptions of their ships, their gold coins, wines etc. The trade did not continue past the 3rd century A.D.
 We have the accounts and observations of Greek and Roman writers like the author of Periplus (A.D.
 70), Pliny (A.D.
 78), and Ptolemy (A.D.
 140), which have elaborate descriptions of many cities and ports in the Thamizh country.
 The Sri Lankan king Gajabāhu I and Chēran Chenguttuvan of Pathitruppathu were contemporaries.
 King Gajabāhu reigned from 173 to 195 A.D.
 This Gajabāhu synchronism is accepted by most scholars today.
-Iravatham Mahadevan has shown that the inscriptions at Pukalūr, which can be dated to 200 A.D. mentions the names of Chera kings who appear in Pathitruppathu.

 Epigraphical evidence in Thamizhi (Thamizh Brahmi): The Māngulam cave inscriptions were first noted in 1882, observed again in 1906 and determined in 1965 by Iravatham Mahadevan to have inscriptions from the 2nd century B.C.
 The inscriptions record the gift of a monastery to Nantasiri Kuvan, a senior Jaina monk.
 Two of the caves had inscriptions about King Nedunchezhiyan.

 The Jambai cave inscription dated the 1st century A.D. was discovered in 1981 by the Archaeological Department.
 It states that the hermitage was given by Athiyamān Nedumān Anji.
-It records the grant of the cave on the north bank of the South Pennar River near Thirukoyilur in Vilupparam district by Athiyamān Nedumān Anji, who was one of the seven great vallal kings of ancient Thamizh land.
+It records the grant of the cave on the north bank of the South Pennar River near Thirukoyilur in Vilupparam district by Athiyamān Nedumān Anji, who was one of the seven great donor kings (கடையெழு வள்ளல்கள்) of ancient Thamizhakam.

-The discovery of cave inscriptions from the 2nd century A.D. was made at Pukalur (புகளூர்) in 1928.
-Pugalur is situated on the south bank of River Kaviri about 15 km. northwest of Karur, the ancient Chēra capital, which is in modern Karur district.
+The discovery of cave inscriptions was made at Pukalur (புகளூர்) in 1928.
+Pukalur is situated on the south bank of River Kaviri about 15 km. northwest of Karur, the ancient Chēra capital, which is in modern Karur district.
 However, its historical significance was only recognized almost four decades later, in 1965.
 Out of the 12 inscriptions, 2 refer to the Chēra royal family.
 Both of these inscriptions record the construction of a rock shelter for Cenkāyapan, a senior Jaina monk when Ilankadunko, the son of king Perunkatunkō who was the son of King Āthan Selirumporai, became the heir apparent.
 King Perunkatunkō was the poet Pālai Pādiya Perunkatunkō who wrote 68 poems, 67 in Pālai Thinai and one in Puranānuru.
+Iravatham Mahadevan has dated these to the 2nd century A.D.

 Ancient Commentaries for the Sangam books: